simonaselle/CoffeeTalk/README.md

 # Coffee Talk: Messaging System
 ---
 ## Project Overview
-***Coffee Talk*** is a real-time web based chat application with end-to-end encryption.
+***Coffee Talk*** is a real-time web based chat application.
 This project was designed to provide a private messaging platform where users can communicate via messaging system with one another.
-The project is built using Python technologies like FastAPI and CORSMIddleware.

 ## Built With
 - FastAPI (Web framework for building APIs with Python)
-- CORSMiddleware (handles cross-origin resource sharing)
+- CORSMiddleware (Handles cross-origin resource sharing)
-- Socket.IO (Enables real-time communication)
+- React (JavaScript library for building user interfaces)
+- Axios (sends HTTP requests; communicates with backend)
 - Bcrypt Hashing (Provides secure password hashing)
 - GitHub Copilot (Assisted with development productivity)
 - ChatGPT (Assisted with project outline)

 ## Getting Started
 ### Prerequisites
-Make sure you have the following installed:
+Make sure you have the following installed on your machine:
 - **Backend**: Python 3.9+ & pip
 - **Frontend**: Node.js & npm

 ### How to Run the Website on Your Local Machine
 #### Terminal 1: Backend Setup
-1. **Navigate to the Backend Directory and Activate the Virtual Environment**
+1. **Navigate to the Backend Directory and Activate a Virtual Environment**
 ```bash
 cd CoffeeTalk/backend
 source venv/bin/activate # For Linux/macOS